 - Spend a day in Poipu Beach park swimming, snorkeling, or having a picnic.

-– Go sailing, snorkeling or paddleboarding along one of the two beaches in the area.
+- Go sailing, snorkeling or paddleboarding along Shipwreck Beach.

-– Get your adrenalin pumping on the Koloa Zipline Adventure.
+- Get your adrenaline pumping on a zipline adventure.

 - Check out the area’s history at the Koloa Sugar Mill.